Facet Calculator

 In this formula,

-The specific facet count values need to be accurately determined for each gemstone type and cut to use this formula effectively.
+A precise determination of specific facet counts exists for each gemstone type and cut to successfully apply this formula.

 How does the Facet Calculator work?